medusajs/medusa/docs/content/advanced/backend/subscribers/create-subscriber.md

 ```

 This subscriber will register the method `handleOrder` as one of the handlers of the `order.placed` event.
 The method `handleOrder` will be executed every time an order is placed, and it will receive the order ID in the `data` parameter.
 You can then use the order’s details to perform any kind of task you need.

+> The `data` object will not contain other order data.
+Only the ID of the order.
+You can retrieve the order information using the `orderService`.

 ## Using Services in Subscribers